|

 stalks on each plant when cutting flowers.
 These remaining stalks will replenish

 the plant’s energy reserves to flower again the year after.
-The blooms

 Peonies have few pests or